zset-space/zset-space/basis/README.md

 2. Higher-order interference patterns and their implications
 3. Applications to physical systems and geometric topology
 4. Connections to quantum field theory and string theory
-5. Novel computational approaches to dimensional analysis
+5. New computational approaches to dimensional analysis

 ## X. Conclusion